Code-Institute-Submissions/get_booted/README.md

 -   Blog Creation – [Codemy.com](https://www.youtube.com/watch?v=PXqRPqDjDgc) supporting me and guiding me to creating a blog and producing comments being stored using Django playlist.

--   Design for displaying website in a project first page item
+-   [Stackoverflow](https://stackoverflow.com/questions/15843581/how-to-correctly-iterate-through-getelementsbyclassname) – using the getElementsByClassName for adding the more comments section javascript

--   getElementsByClassName – for the comments more function javascript [https://stackoverflow.com/questions/15843581/how-to-correctly-iterate-through-getelementsbyclassname](https://stackoverflow.com/questions/15843581/how-to-correctly-iterate-through-getelementsbyclassname)
+-   [Stackoverflow](https://stackoverflow.com/questions/44779042/aws-how-to-fix-s3-event-replacing-space-with-sign-in-object-key-names-in-js) -Helping with the issue with the aws Heroku images not loading

--   Geeksforgeeks – Edit comment section added via the website and support from https://www.geeksforgeeks.org/updateview-class-based-views-django/
+-   [Geeksforgeeks](https://www.geeksforgeeks.org/updateview-class-based-views-django/) – Edit comment section added via the website and support form